pytmg/cli/Documentation.md

 ## DO NOT USE V0.

-It sucks, I have, however tried to add comments where applicable, but really, its just extra work.
+It sucks.
+I have, however tried to add comments where applicable, but really, its just extra work.
 Seriously, I hated using V0, hence the existance for V1.

 :)